 The coastline is rugged, and there is a large emphasis on the sea and its use in this town.
 From the Point Pinos lighthouse (still working and one of the oldest in the US) to its abundance of fresh seafood, this is a town that knows its nautical roots.

 There are many things to do in Monterey

 Cannery Row – Aptly named as one home to the town’s food canning industry, this area is now alive with bars and restaurants.

 Old Fisherman’s Wharf – The ideal place to get a good view along the peninsula, full of unique shops and plenty of the town’s famous seafood.

-After leaving drop in on Carmel.
+After leaving drop in on Carmel-by-the-sea.
 It’s also a picturesque stop on your drive down the coast.
 It’s incredibly Stepford Wives, with streets of manicured lawns and designer boutiques.
 It’s hardly the place you’d believe gritty Clint Eastwood was once Mayor of (true story!).
-Despite this, there is something uniquely charming about the town, and it’s worth a few hours if only to grab a coffee and people watch.
+Despite this, there is something uniquely charming about the town, and it’s worth a few hours if only to grab a coffee and people-watch.